GENI-NSF/geni-tools/README-stitching.txt

 working directory (results from `GetVersion` and `SliverStatus`, plus several manifest RSpecs).

+`./stitcherTestFiles` contains a selection of sample request RSpecs for use with stitching.
+Note this is not exhaustive; multiple links between the same aggregate pairs are possible for example.

 === Options ===
 stitcher is a simple extension of Omni.
 As such, it uses all the same options as Omni. stitcher however adds several options: